-Well-established as a foodie capital, Cape Town has a superb selection of cuisines for you to choose.
-Of our top local dining magazine, Eat Out's Top 10 Restaurants for 2017, nine of them are in Cape Town and surrounds.
+Well-established as a foodie capital, Cape Town has a superb selection of cuisines for you to choose from.
+According to our top local dining magazine, Eat Out, many of South Africa's top restaurants are in Cape Town and surrounds.
 For a unique African culinary experience, try Gold Restaurant or Marco's African Place.

 Flights and transport

 Cape Town International Airport connects to most local and many international destinations.
 It's a 2-hour flight to/from Johannesburg.
 Once in Cape Town, we can help arrange your airport transfers and guided tours, or we can arrange a rental car for you.